SolanoJason/django-best-practices-template/README.md

 ## How to reference Applications

-1. In order to import applications inside the apps/ directory, we must assume the application is in the root directory.
+1. In order to import applications from the apps/ directory, we must assume the application is in the root directory.
 This is achieved thanks to the following line of code in settings:

     ```python
     # settings/base.py